 The Phrasal Verb 'Get Back' Explained

-An explanation of the different meanings of the English phrasal verb 'Get Back', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'get back' from a native speaker, with lots of examples in context

 The phrasal verb 'get back' is a commonplace phrasal verb in English, with several meanings, which we will cover in this post.
 You may also be familiar with it as it is the title of a hit song by the ultimate British music band, The Beatles.
 Read on to find out more about this useful phrasal verb and all the ways that you can use it effectively to communicate in English.
 So, without any further ado, let's make a start...